-Notes: (1) The majority of the 2023 data sample for this analysis came from ERCOT (39%) and the West (23%), which typically have relatively shorter durations (see next slide); there were no 2023 IAs in PJM.
+Notes: (1) The majority of the 2023 data sample for this analysis came from ERCOT (39%) and the West (23%), which typically have relatively shorter durations (see next slide); date of IA execution for projects with IA agreement completed in 2023 was not accessible in database format from SPP and PJM (though 160 IAs 34 were executed in PJM in 2023).
 (2) Sample includes 3,864 projects from 7 ISO/RTOs and 5 non-ISO balancing areas with executed interconnection agreements since 2005.
 (3) Not all data used in this analysis are publicly available.

-IR to IA duration is typically longest in PJM (but no IAs were completed in PJM in 2023).
+IR to IA duration is typically longest FERC-jurisdictional ISOs.
 ERCOT and the non-ISO regions (Southeast and West) have fastest processing times